abhishekvenkata1997/INFO6150_WD/Assignment1/1A/readme.txt

 2. .table{} - This tag is used to add styling to our table like width height border and padding
 3. header{} - Adding styles like color, padding, text-align and font size to our header.
 4. nav{} - Adding styles like color, padding, text-align and font size to our navigation bar.
-5. nav ul, nav li, nav a -  Adding specific styles to specific tags will help us add styling to only those parts like text-color, padding and whatever specific requirement for each node of the page
+5. nav ul, nav li, nav a{} -  Adding specific styles to specific tags will help us add styling to only those parts like text-color, padding and whatever specific requirement for each node of the page
-6. main, main section, main h2 - Adding tags like display, text-align, margin, box-shadow, font-size and bgcolor and others
+6. main, main section, main h2{} - Adding tags like display, text-align, margin, box-shadow, font-size and bgcolor and others
-7. footer, footer p, footer ul, footer li, footer a - These are footer specific tags to add tags like margin, padding, list-style, text-decoration and text-align and display
+7. footer, footer p, footer ul, footer li, footer a{} - These are footer specific tags to add tags like margin, padding, list-style, text-decoration and text-align and display
+8. <input> email, password, submit{} - Adding style like font-size, padding, margin and border to the input types
+9. <button> submit, submit{}: hover: Adding styles like background-color, font-size, padding, border, margin and cursor. and color for hover